 FrSky X receivers are compatible with the FrSky Taranis and XJT transmitter modules.
 They support S.Bus and bidirectional S.Port telemetry.
 For more information about FrSky X receivers, refer to the receiver section on the FrSky telemetry page.

 Make sure to connect the S.Bus port on the X8R receiver to the RC IN port of the Pixhawk/Pixhawk 2.1.
 The S.Bus port on the Pixhawk is actually an S.Bus out connection!

 Turnigy Transmitter Compatible With FrSky Transmitter Module¶

-The FrSky PPM Sum Receiver and conversion module below will work with Turnigy 9x, 9XR (above) and other RC transmitters.
+The FrSky receiver and transmitter modules below will work with Turnigy 9x, 9XR (above) and other RC transmitters.